laravel/docs/eloquent-relationships.md

          */
         public function comments()
         {
-            return $this->morphMany('App\Models\Comment', 'commentable');
+            return $this->morphMany(Comment::class, 'commentable');
         }
     }

 <a name="one-to-many-polymorphic-retrieving-the-relationship"></a>
 #### Retrieving The Relationship

-Once your database table and models are defined, you may access the relationships via your models.
+Once your database table and models are defined, you may access the relationships via your model's dynamic relationship properties.
 For example, to access all of the comments for a post, we can use the `comments` dynamic property:

+    use App\Models\Post;

-    $post = App\Models\Post::find(1);
+    $post = Post::find(1);

     foreach ($post->comments as $comment) {
         //
     }

-You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
-In our case, that is the `commentable` method on the `Comment` model.
-So, we will access that method as a dynamic property:
+You may also retrieve the parent of a polymorphic child model by accessing the name of the method that performs the call to `morphTo`.
+In this case, that is the `commentable` method on the `Comment` model.
+So, we will access that method as a dynamic relationship property:

+    use App\Models\Comment;

-    $comment = App\Models\Comment::find(1);
+    $comment = Comment::find(1);

     $commentable = $comment->commentable;

-The `commentable` relation on the `Comment` model will return either a `Post` or `Video` instance, depending on which type of model owns the comment.
+The `commentable` relation on the `Comment` model will return either a `Post` or `Video` instance, depending on which type of model is the comment's parent.

 <a name="many-to-many-polymorphic-relations"></a>
 ### Many To Many (Polymorphic)